-Pages 371-374: When you export an EPUB, InDesign generates a single .epub file that contains the exported content.
+Pages 368-371: When you export an EPUB, InDesign generates a single .epub file that contains the exported content.
 An .epub file contains one or more web pages in XHTML format, as well as all of the other components of the exported web pages, including graphics, fonts, and CSS styles.
-If you want to examine the files that make up an EPUB, change the file extension from .epub to .zip and then decompress the .zip file.
+If you want to examine the files that make up an EPUB, change the file extension of the exported file from .epub to .zip and then decompress the .zip file.